Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 • Use exhaust fans during and after showers

-• Run dehumidifiers in nearby areas if humidity remains high
+• Run a dehumidifier nearby if humidity remains high after ventilation

 • Monitor moisture buildup on ceilings and walls